tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% enddocs %}

+{% docs latest_ping_created_at %}

+The timestamp when the most recent ping was created for a specific source.

+{% enddocs %}

+{% docs first_ping_created_at %}

+The timestamp when the very first ping was created for a specific source.

+{% enddocs %}

 {% docs ping_created_date_month %}

 The first day of the calendar month when the ping was created (YYYY-MM-01)